 by Lauren Nowicki

-Lauren Nowicki is director of marketing at Dacon Corporation.
+Lauren Nowicki is chief communications officer at Dacon Corporation.